wirecardBrasil/qa-test/README.md

 1. (Easy level) When an invalid CPF is taken, API returns HTTP Status 500
 2. (Easy level) API accepts email with invalid format (not name@domain.com)
+3. (Easy level) Name without maximium value
+3. (Easy level) 2 Users can have same CPF
+4. (Medium level) Email mas size is 31, not 30 as in error message
-2. (Medium level) Birthdate allows future dates
+2. (Medium level) Birthday allows future dates
 4. (Hard level) Intermittent bug: in 1 of 5 command of Post#/users returns HTTP API 500 for no reason